-By composing an appropriate number of these devices, it is possible to scale up the the wire and its state to any desired degree.
-This is outlined in Figure 20.
+By composing an appropriate number of these devices, it is possible to scale up the wire and its state to any desired degree.
+This is outlined in Figure 14.
 As with the original storage loop, there are exactly two possible ways to triangulate the resizing loops, and the thin wires ensure that the triangulations are consistent (Lemmas 3 and 4).

-Lemma 5.
-Let K be the cost of the optimal triangulation within all wires if the two upper blocks in Figure 20 are in the same state and the lowest block is in the opposite state.
+LEMMA 5.
+Let K be the cost of the optimal triangulation within all wires if the two upper blocks in Figure 14 are in the same state and the lowest block is in the opposite state.
 If these three blocks are in any other combination of states, then the cost is at least $K + 10^{-4}$.

 The reason for resizing the wire in this seemingly complicated way is that each individual loop is in a stable state, and thus one can analyze the components of the gadget (the loops and the C_1 connections) in isolation.
-Our initial attempts to have a single wire that gradually increases its width failed.
+Our initial attempts to have a single wire that gradually increases its width failed because we could not limit the interaction between larger and smaller pieces in a long wire whose width increases gradually.